kubernetes/enhancements/keps/sig-node/3610-env-injection/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
-Annotation in namespace cannot fit the cluster-wide case.
+The design cannot fit the cluster-wide case.

 ### Risks and Mitigations